 PoM: How different will the “The Forest Seasons“ be in comparison to your previous albums?
 Will there be lots of insane majestic solos akin to the self-titled or more similar to Time I?
-Someone mentioned about some acoustic instruments?!
+Someone mentioned something about acoustic instruments?!

 Jukka: This time (<- haha yes, the word) there’s a strong focus on the feeling in each of the four songs.
 They are totally different from each other but merge nicely for a great whole.
 The songs are very massive and majestic in their own way.

 PoM: Judging from the song titles there seems to be a beginning and ending, awakening and death sort of theme on the album.
 Could you elaborate a bit on the content of the lyrics?
 What is Wintersun singing about now?

 Jukka: The spring song, “Awaken from the Dark Slumber“, is about everything coming to life after winter’s dark times.
 It’s also about how you wake up from your own bubble that you have been in your whole life possibly.
 The song is split in two parts and is very uplifting though it has a darker first half, presenting the awakening.

 The summer song, “The Forest that Weeps“, is a majestic male choir-driven song that shows the harshness of the summer that can happen in the north, greyness and rain – hard for your mentality though beautiful with days being very different from dark to light.
 Uplifting, moody and atmospheric.